Cysharp/DFrame/README.md

 }
 ```

+You can now open your browser and run the tests you have set up.
 It can be used as a single execution tool like Ab, but the distribution mechanism is very simple.
 When you start the Worker application, it will go to the connect address of the Controller by [MagicOnion](https://github.com/Cysharp/MagicOnion/)(grpc-dotnet).
 That's it, the connection is complete.
 Now all you have to do is wait for the command from the web UI.

-DFrame optimizes not only for distributed performance, but also for single performance.

 DFrame.Worker also supports Unity.
 This means that by deploying it on a large number of Headless Unity or device farms, we can load test even network frameworks that only work with Unity.

+Don't forget about performance.
+It is very important to hit a lot of RPS on single machine.
+Many of the major load testing tools are not very powerful(except for [wrk](https://github.com/wg/wrk)).
+DFrame is highly optimized and also brings out the full power of compiled C# code.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->